 Every person has been touched in some way by drug and alcohol addiction, especially in the wake of the COVID crisis.
 Rather than criminalize it, let’s invest in wrap-around rehabilitation services and end the taboo associated with addiction.

-In order to reduce our reliance on foreign oil and bring costs for consumers down, our elected officials must take bold action on climate change, and we can start by pledging to not take a single cent of campaign contributions from the same gas and oil lobbies that are holding us back from meaningful progress.
+In order to reduce our reliance on foreign oil and bring costs for consumers down, our elected officials must take bold action on climate change, and we can start by pledging to not take campaign contributions from the same gas and oil lobbies that are holding us back from meaningful progress.

 Bring consumer costs down and reduce gas emissions by incentivizing a transition away from natural gas and towards heat pumps and electric appliances in homes and public buildings.

-If elected, he will be the only Iranian in the California state legislature, one of its youngest members, and one of the first openly gay Iranians elected anywhere in the world.
+If elected, he will be the first Iranian and first openly LGBTQ+ person elected to the City Council, and one of its youngest members, as well as the the first openly gay Iranians elected anywhere in the world.

 Mohajer attended Irvine K-12 public schools and community college before attending UC Berkeley for his undergraduate education.
-He returned to the district to attend Chapman University School of Law, where he graduated with a J.D. in 2011.
+He returned to Orange County to attend Chapman University School of Law, where he graduated with a J.D. in 2011.
 For the past 10 years, he has been working in civil service advocacy, trying administrative hearings related to discrimination, sexual harassment, and protected class status.

 Mohajer is a lifelong LGBTQ+ activist and civic leader, and in 2021 he was elected President of the Stonewall Democrats, one of the nation’s oldest LGBTQ+ political advocacy organizations.